Soma Games: Company culture

 The management and staff of Soma Games are vocal Christians, and are very open about their religious affiliation.
-However, while the company is based on Christian values, they have often clearly expressed that they do not create "Christian video games", which are explicitly based on Christian stories and content.
+However, while the company is based on Christian values, they have often clearly expressed that they do not create "Christian video games" which are explicitly based on Christian stories and content.
 Soma Games have described themselves as being the "C. S. Lewis of video games", taking inspiration from the author by making video games with Christian values and themes, but that are not specifically using Christian stories and tropes.
 In its early days, Soma had trouble funding the development and distribution of its games.
 According to the company, they prefer to try to deliver polished content rather than manufacturing its earliest products on a minimal budget, a problem they cited as a point of failure for many startup Christian video game developers.

-The company founder, Chris Skaggs, has mentioned many times that he values artistic beauty and a good story in games over impressive new gameplay.
-He has also many times mentioned his company's emphasis on commanding rest, contrary to the typical expectation of video game companies to implement "crunch time".
+The company founder, Chris Skaggs, insists that he values artistic beauty and a good story in games over impressive new gameplay. and has stated his opposition to "crunch time".

 Code-Monkeys

-Soma Games also ran a sister brand called "Code-Monkeys" in which their same employees would do "work-for-hire" developing games and software that was not their own intellectual property.
+Soma Games also ran a sister brand called "Code-Monkeys" in which their same employees would perform "work-for-hire" developing games and software that was not their own intellectual property.
 This was done to provide income in-between the release of their larger projects published under Soma Games.
+This was also the web development business run by Chris Skaggs before founding Soma Games.

 In June 2011, the Soma Games developers released the game Bok Choy Boy for the Intel AppUp platform and iOS under the name of their sister brand, Code-Monkeys.
 This game was based around the Chinese Bok Choy Boy toy line.
+In December of the same year, the developers released an app entitled Santa's Giftship, based on the popular iOS game Zombie Gunship.